Stash spot or safe house

 Contents

 Stash spots and safe houses are two ways to store incriminating materials.
-If incriminating materials are stored in a stash spot or safe house instead of in your home, they won't be found by an adversary in the event of a house raid or covert house search.
+If incriminating materials are stored in a stash spot or safe house instead of in your home, they won't be found by an adversary in the event of a house raid or a covert visit of your residence.
 A stash spot is a hidden place, often outdoors, that is unlikely to be stumbled upon.
 A safe house is a house, apartment, or other space that an adversary doesn't know you're using.

 Stash spots and safe houses each have advantages and disadvantages: